Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 In Kubernetes, the sidecar pattern is used to extend the functionality of applications running in pods.
 Sidecar containers are responsible for auxiliary tasks such as logging, proxying, and monitoring.
 Typically, managing sidecar lifecycle required special configurations, which could be complex and error-prone.
 Developers must understand the lifecycle interactions of containers within a Kubernetes pod to avoid unexpected behaviors.
 They cannot safely assume that sidecars will be ready before their application or expect a specific shutdown order.
 Additionally, for jobs, the primary job container must terminate the sidecars.

-Starting from Kubernetes v1.28, native sidecar support becomes a builtin feature.
 On AKS, starting from v1.29, this feature is turned on.

 Read more about this feature from [Kubernetes blog](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/).